OliverKrr/ES-Robot-Component-Design/README.md

 Humanoid robot design is a complex and challenging task, which requires interdisciplinary mechatronic expert knowledge to find a trade-off for contradictory requirements.
 This repository presents a framework for expert systems, which generate design solutions for humanoid robot components based on technical requirements.
 In a multi-stage reasoning process, the expert system generates, combines and discards different partial solutions based on a flexible rule set provided by domain experts.
 These expert rules cover different structural and subcomponent options, which result in multiple solutions.
 The use of ontologies as a knowledge base for rules and components ensures an easy expandability.
 The current framework is implemented for highly-integrated sensor-actuator units (SA units).

+An overview of the internals of the system is given in a [video](documentation/ExpertSystem_Overview.mp4).

 ## Usage of released Expert System

 1. Go to "release" tab (next to commits/branches/contributor/MIT)